 An underwhelming start for the Galaxy range then, and definitely room for improvement.
 Android was still in its infancy, and Samsung was still finding its feet: in October 2009, HTC was the only other manufacturer making mobiles running Android.
-The price was off-putting too, with the i7500 originally costing £499 to buy SIM-free.

 The next Galaxy handset appeared a little over a year later, in June 2010.
 The D-pad was gone, and the Galaxy S had a far more recognisable shape and style to it, with the now ubiquitous back, home and menu buttons in place.

 The key specs